 Tailgating Snacks Month went into Overtime!
 That’s right, I have another snack idea for you that I didn’t get out during the actual month of October.
-But that’s ok, it’s still super delicious, and you’ll be glad that there’s OT available to tailgating Snacks!
+But that’s ok, this Island Albacore Melt is still super delicious, and you’ll be glad that there’s OT available to tailgating Snacks!

 This is my version of the Philly Cheesesteak Sandwich.
 So, this one’s another main dish snack.
 And, I was totally stuffed after eating one of these.
 You could split a sandwich with someone you love.

 The ingredients are really simple.
 Just onions, tuna, and provolone on a butter toasted bun.
 That’s it!
 No mayo.
 No sour cream.
 No spices.
 You don’t need anything more to get a super full flavored amazing sandwich!
 Once the onions are caramelized, and they’re combined with the fresh delicious Island Trollers tuna.
 Well, that’s mouth-watering enough, but throw on a couple slices of melty good provolone cheese, and pop that all in a butter toasted bun!
 Well, you are going to be one happy tailgating camper!
 Just be sure to get the napkins before you start eating!

 As a reminder, if you’re making these recipes with Island Trollers Tuna you don’t want to drain off those tasty juices from the can; they are the juices from the fish itself, not just plain ol’ water or oil.
 Those juices are loaded with Omega 3s.
 So, it might feel a little weird not to drain the tuna, but don’t do it.

 Want to check out all my Island Trollers recipes, follow along on my Pinterest board dedicated to Island Trollers Albacore Tuna:

 - 1 7.5 ounce can Island Trollers Albacore, undrained

 - 1 teaspoon olive oil or light tasting oil of your choice